 During the planning phase of this project, I had created a character on Star Citizen and explored their game world, with a mind to looking at how things where put together and to get a feel for if this project was something I really wanted to tackle.
 At the time I had taken limited screenshots, without a mind towards serious reference gathering and a little hesitation to not get locked into the Star Citizen style, as to avoid becoming derivative.
 After I had decided that this was what I really wanted to do, I felt that I needed a greater breadth of reference material to work from, so I spent more time in the game world looking at every aspect of the ship construction, from floor plates to wall panels.

 Additionally I also searched the internet and collected a vast collection of reference for elements that I felt I needed more information for, such as landing gear and smaller details.

 With my now vast reference library of both game screenshots and photographs from the Imperial War Museum, I felt I needed a way to access the information, in a less unwieldy way.
 Having hundreds of photographs is great, however locating a specific one can be quite challenging, and then going back to that photo quickly can be time consuming as well.
 The best way to organise all my reference material I felt was to use Pureref, however I was mindful that I didn’t want to create one massive moodboard that would present a similar problem like having too much reference material, so I decided to create multiple moodboards, each one focusing on one of the sub levels of the project.

 I created different reference boards using PureRef so I had images for the external elements of the ship as well as the different interior areas of the ship.
 At my project brief hand in meeting I received advice about making the areas look lived in and so planned some of these elements and added to my reference boards.

-Each one of my moodboards was targered at a specif part of the ship, weather it be interior, exterior or propwork.
-Here is a selection of a few of them.
+Each one of my moodboards was targered at a specific part of the ship, whether it be interior, exterior or propwork.
+Here is a selection of a few of them:

 UNITS, SCALE, GRIDS & SNAPS